Kirin0570/Math888/content/post/Homework3/index.md

   - admin
 ---

 Recall that in [Homework 2](https://qilin-li-math-888.netlify.app/post/homework2/), we have created a causal graph with 5 nodes.
-In a recent work on popularity bias [<sup>1</sup>](#PDA), Zhang et al. (2021) studies a special case where the only item attribute considered is its popularity which is characterized as a confounder.
+In a recent work on popularity bias , [Zhang et al. (2021)](#PDA) studies a special case where the only item attribute considered is its popularity which is characterized as a confounder.
 The following figure shows this special case.

 ![CG](CG.jpg)